12 Game-Changing Ways to Organize With a Lazy Susan

 7. Pantry Organization

 There are a couple of ways to approach pantry organization with a Lazy Susan.
-First, if you store pantry items in a corner Lazy Susan cabinet, I recommend organizing them in clear, pie-shaped bins.
-They’ll help you group like items together and keep cans and bottles from sliding around.
-The handles make them easy to remove for cleaning.
-(And they can be labeled, too.)
+First, if you store pantry items in a large Lazy Susan cabinet, I recommend organizing them in clear, pie-shaped Lazy Susan organizers.

 RELATED ARTICLE: